colortheskyjade/game_ruyanche/GameDesignDoc.md

 		* Located above all other ships
 		* Left and right across the screen
 		* **High** velocity
-		* Will move downwards towards the player in an attempt to abduct them
+		* Will fly offscreen and fly into the abduction section in an attempt to abduct the player
 	* Characteristics
 		* HP: 4
 		* **Special**: Abduction